Dreamer-Somebody/Blog/README.md

 # Blog
-My personal blog and my first project.
+My personal blog and it is also my first project.